 B.2.
 ANN search with PatchMatch.
-We have indicated that the l^2 grey-level/colour patch distance is problematic for inpainting in the presence of textures.
+We have indicated that the $\ell^2$ grey-level/color patch distance is problematic for inpainting in the presence of textures.
 Additionally, this problem is exacerbated by the use of PatchMatch.
-Indeed, the values of φ which lead to textures are not piecewise constant, and are therefore not propagated through φ during the PatchMatch algorithm.
-On the other hand, smooth patches represent on average a good compromise as ANNs and are the shifts which lead to them are piecewise constant and therefore well propagated throughout φ .
+Indeed, the values of $\phi$ which lead to textures are not piecewise constant and are therefore not propagated through $\phi$ during the PatchMatch algorithm.
+On the other hand, smooth patches represent on average a good compromise as ANNs, and the shifts which lead to them are piecewise constant and therefore well propagated throughout $\phi$ .
 Another problem which may lead to smooth patches being used is the weighted average reconstruction scheme.
-This can lead to blurry results which in turn means that smooth patches are identified.
+This can lead to blurry results, which in turn means that smooth patches are identified.

-One solution to these problems is the use of our texture feature pyramid (§2.3).
-This pyramid is inpainted simultaneously with the colour video pyramid, and thus helps to guide the algorithm in the choice of which patches to use for inpainting.
+One solution to these problems is the use of our texture feature pyramid (section 3.3).
+This pyramid is inpainted simultaneously with the color video pyramid and thus helps to guide the algorithm in the choice of which patches to use for inpainting.

 Figure 11 shows an interesting situation: we wish to inpaint a region which contains white noise.
 This toy example serves as an illustration of the appeal of our texture features.
-Indeed, it is quite clear that without them, there is no chance of inpainting the occlusion in a manner which would seem "natural" to a human observer, whereas with them it is possible, in effect, to "inpaint noise".
+Indeed, it is quite clear that without them, there is no chance of inpainting the occlusion in a manner which would seem "natural" to a human observer, whereas with them it is possible, in effect, to "inpaint noise."